LE Group Industries in the media

 The fourth edition of The Speciality Food Festival, the Middle East’s only dedicated gourmet and fine food trade exhibition, highlighted its success at reaching its target audience, with millions of dollars worth of business conducted during the show.

-First time exhibitor, LE Group Industries LLC, a premium distributor of American long grain rice that is produced and packaged in the Pampa Gringa territories in South America, benefited from the show’s reach and contacts with key decision makers in the Middle East and Africa.
+First time exhibitor, LE Group Industries LLC, a premium distributor of American long grain rice that is produced and packaged in different parts of the world, benefited from the show’s reach and contacts with key decision makers in the Middle East and Africa.

 Agustin Caceres, VP Operations at LE Group Industries LLC, said: “During the show we have met with key customers from different countries, such as Georgia, Iran, Afghanistan and Nigeria, which are all key markets for us that we have struggled to reach in the past.
 With approximately US$1 million of gross sales conducted during the show and more than US$5 million potentiality of forecast to complete in the coming year, we will definitely be back in 2014.”